 Soviet-made T-62 tanks have found their application in modern combat, effectively turning into short-range artillery.
 This was reported by a serviceman with the call sign Boroda.

-The old but reliable tank fires from a so-called closed position, where the target is out of the crew's direct line of sight.
+The old but reliable tank fires from a so-called closed position, when the target is out of direct sight of the crew.
 The tank receives coordinates for firing from drone operators.

 When our armored group commanders are given a target, they come to us and tell us the square.
 We immediately run to our favorite machine, aim, report, and work it out.
 The "birds" correct us.